fourscoreandmore/fourscoreandmore.org/working-in-harmony/index.md

 ## You are here

 On this page:
-- This page: simple, 'how to' instructions for using the app.
+- Simple, 'how to' instructions for using the app.

 On other pages:
 - [Click here to use the app](/apps/working-in-harmony/)